 Though they don’t have the most servers, PureVPN and ExpressVPN cover more countries than other services.

 Privacy Policies and Features

-All of your traffic goes through the VPN, so what the company does with that data is important.
+All of your traffic goes through the VPN, so what the company does with that data is essential.
 Many have a “no logs” policy and claim not to keep any record of your activities.

 Some, such as ExpressVPN and Surfshark, go as far as having RAM-only servers.
-Once they are switched off or rebooted, no data at all is retained. inVPN.com has an interesting article exploring this, and expect to see more VPN services following suit in the future.
+Once they are switched off or rebooted, no data at all is retained. inVPN.com has an interesting article exploring this, and expect to see more VPN services follow suit in the future.

 Most VPN services store personal information about you for account-keeping purposes, while others require just an email address and are happy for you to use a temporary one.
 Bank transactions are another way to connect you to a specific VPN account, and privacy-conscious services allow you to pay anonymously, such as with cryptocurrency or gift vouchers.
 In this review, only PureVPN and IPVanish offer no form of anonymous payment.